 ACDS Research Leaders Network About the Network The ACDS Research Leaders Network brings together research organisational leaders in Australia’s science faculties and schools.
 It is intended to promote the generation and exchange of ideas on managing and sustaining the research culture of science faculties and schools.
 It will strive to inform national consensus and national policy positions for development by the ACDS, that will help Australia’s science deans maintain and expand the quality and influence of university science research in Australia.
 Commencing in 2020 the ACDS introduced Research Leaders webinars as a way of providing those with responsibility for managing research and research higher degree students, at faculty level, with an opportunity to share their experiences, challenges and innovations in the face of the ongoing pandemic and Government policy changes.
-The next webinar in our series Extending the Research Culture of Australian University Science will be held on Friday June 25th 2-3 pm.
-This time we will hear from three DVC’s Research Previous Webinars 2021 – Extending the Research Culture of Australian University Science Australia’s Chief Scientist, Dr Cathy Foley launched the webinar series on Friday April 30.
+The latest webinar in the Extending the Research Culture of Australian University Science series was held on Friday June 25th.
+Three DVC’s Research: Mark Hargreaves Pro Vice-Chancellor (Research Collaborations and Partnerships), University of Melbourne; Rob Saint – DVCR, Flinders University and Rachel Parker – Director, Global Change Institute, University of Queensland chaired a panel discussion focussing on the Commercialising University Research Consultation paper that was released in early 2021 and the challenges and opportunities for Deans of Science.
+Brief summary notes from the webinar are available here.
+Previous Webinars 2021 – Extending the Research Culture of Australian University Science Australia’s Chief Scientist, Dr Cathy Foley launched the webinar series on Friday April 30.
 The purpose of the series is to allow those responsible for the conduct of Australian university science to explore the ideas and insights of key stakeholders on challenges and solutions for creating a research culture more inclusive of translational research.
 2021 – Australian university science research The first Research Leaders Network Webinar for 2021 was held on March 19 with more than 30 Research leaders from 25 member universities.
 Participants included: Faculty Deans, Associate Deans Research, Associate Deans Research Studies and Associate Deans Industry Engagement, or equivalent.
 There were two presentations: Data and Case Studies: Science Research in Australia and Planning for the inaugural Graduate Innovation Forum.
 The full program is available here.
 2020 – Covid 19 lockdown: its impact on Australian university science research In 2020 the ACDS held a series of webinars on May 13, May 27 and June 10.
 The meetings provided those with responsibility for managing research and research higher degree students, at faculty level, an opportunity to share their experiences, challenges and innovations in the face of the COVID-19 lockdown.
 The Programs for these meetings are available: May 27th here.
 The Program for the meeting on May 13th is available here.
 The focus of the first meeting was – HDR student support, and the second Issues of research productivity in relation to them.
 The final meeting in this series focused on the “return to normal”.